YTBMulder/language-tie/README.md

 0.1.0 - Initial commit with highlight definitions for datatypes and numbers.
 0.2.0 - Improved datatype and added comment and function highlighting.
 0.3.0 - Added support for highlighting #include, #import and extended the numeric and storage types.
 0.4.0 - Added support for highlighting embedded PERL code and extended the storage types.
+0.5.0 - Added string highlighting and all control keywords based on the documentation of the RG-2016.3 release.
+Updated highlighting of numeric types for binary, decimal and hexadecimal.

 TODO's:
 - Clean up the code
 - Automatic indentation for `{}` when using defining an `operation`
-- Add more keywords
 - Automatically update the styles.less file with a background color for embedded PERL code